ARB/RIBA Part II validated course

-Year 2 is where you begin to specialise, with 60 credits allocated to your choice of design units.
-These vary from year to year, to reflect current issues in architecture and urban design, as well as faculty research and specialisms.
+This is where you begin to specialise, the modules listed are subject to change to reflect current issues in architecture and urban design, as well as faculty research and specialisms.
 This introduces the principles of research and you can also explore your specialist modules in more depth in the Design Research module.
 This introduces the principles of research that are ideal preparation for the dissertation aspect of an MA Architecture degree (should you choose to go on to further study).
 There are also modules in Advanced Cultural Studies and Professional Practice.

 - Design Studio B (60 credits) - This is where you produce your final year design thesis, and focus on your choice of Sustainable Architecture, Conservation or Urbanism.

 - Advanced Cultural Studies: Narratives of Architectural Theory (15 credits) - In this module, you look critically at the theories behind architectural phenomena, including philosophical approaches to the social, economic, political, technological and aesthetic cultures architecture emerges from.

 - Professional Practice 2 (15 credits) - Introduces you to the understanding and competence you will need to pass the threshold for professional validation in Part 3 and develops your understanding of the issues surrounding effective practice and project management.

 - Design Research (30 credits) - Generate your own design research project, experiment and work directly with materials, drawings or film.